eugenar/fastAPI-search/README.md

 # FastAPI for search

-Welcome to the **Backend Take-Home** assignment repository!
 This README describes how to install and run Docker so that you can spin up the necessary services (e.g., PostgreSQL, Elasticsearch, and others) for this project.
-This template contains boilerplate servers in both TypeScript (Express.js) and Python (FastAPI) that demonstrate how to connect to the services.

 ## 1. Install Docker